omnilaboratory/obd/docs/grpc/OB_AddInvoice.md

 ## OB_AddInvoice

 OB_AddInvoice attempts to add a new invoice to the invoice database.

-Any duplicated invoices are rejected, therefore all invoices must have a unique payment preimage.
+1. Any duplicated invoices are rejected.
+2. An invoice must identify an asset ID.

 ## Arguments:
 | Field		   |	gRPC Type		|	   Description  |